The main axes-motors parameters can be configured in the settings by going to CNC Settings > Axes/Motors

 A user can define any behaviour for Emergency Stop event like -

 Example of Emergency button configuration is shown in a picture below

 A more flexible alarm system, currently under development.
 This setting is recommended for users with unconventional cutting setups (such as complex plasma cutting machines with multiple sensors).

 X-alarms allow to select the Input Number, the Type of input (normally open or closed), the process that the alarm triggering will be blocking (jog, job, PLC, or a combination of the three), as well as the Hardware/Software PLC Handlers which are summoned whenever the alarm is triggered.
 Due to being able to create unique PLC procedures, this alarm system can be customized to a much higher degree than the current alarm system which mostly deals with simple usercases.

-As the system is currently under development, not all features are yet present or behave correctly.
+As the system is currently under development, not all features are yet present or will behave correctly.
 Stay tuned for further updates.